NEW FBI DATA: Americans 50+ lost $11.3 billion to fraud in 2025 — a record high — see the full report →

 Is This a Scam?

 Got a suspicious call, text, or email?
-Select the scenario that matches what happened — we'll give you a clear verdict, what to do right now, and the red flags to watch for.
+Select the scenario that matches what happened for a clear verdict — or learn how to check whether a phone number, website, link, or email is a scam.

 ✓ Verdict in plain English